d12frosted/elpa-mirror/gnu/denote-readme.txt

 .....
 5. Add or remove keywords interactively
 ..
 2. Create note using Org capture
 ..
 3. Create note with specific prompts using Org capture
 ..
+4. Open an existing note or create it if missing
-4. Maintain separate directory silos for notes .....
+..
+5. Maintain separate directory silos for notes .....
 1. Use custom commands to select a silo
+.....
+2. The `denote-silo-extras.el'
 ..
-5. Exclude certain directories from all operations
+6. Exclude certain directories from all operations
 ..
-6. Exclude certain keywords from being inferred
+7. Exclude certain keywords from being inferred
 ..
-7. Use Denote commands from the menu bar or context menu
+8. Use Denote commands from the menu bar or context menu
 4. Renaming files
 ..
 1. Rename a single file
+.....
+1. The `denote-rename-no-confirm' option
 ..
-2. Rename multiple files at once
+2. Rename a single file based on its front matter
 ..
-3. Rename a single file based on its front matter
+3. Rename multiple files interactively
 ..
-4. Rename multiple files based on their front matter
+4. Rename multiple files at once by asking only for keywords
 ..
+5. Rename multiple files based on their front matter
-5. Rename file by changing only its file type
+..
+6. Rename a file by changing only its file type
 5. The file-naming scheme
 ..
 1. Sluggified title, keywords, and signature
 ..
+2. Contol the letter casing of file names
-2. Features of the file-naming scheme for searching or filtering
+..
+3. Features of the file-naming scheme for searching or filtering
 6. Front matter
 ..
 1. Change the front matter format
 ..
 2. Regenerate front matter
 7. Linking notes
 ..
 1. Adding a single link
 ..
 2. Insert links matching a regexp
 ..
-3. Insert links, but only those missing from current buffer
+3. Insert link to file with signature
 ..
-4. Insert links from marked files in Dired
+4. Insert links, but only those missing from current buffer
 ..
-5. Link to an existing note or create a new one
+5. Insert links from marked files in Dired
 ..
-6. The backlinks’ buffer
+6. Link to an existing note or create a new one
 ..
-7. Writing metanotes
+7. The backlinks’ buffer
 ..
-8. Visiting linked files via the minibuffer
+8. Writing metanotes
 ..
+9. Visiting linked files via the minibuffer
+..
+10. Link to a note or create it if missing
-9. Miscellaneous information about links
+..
+11. Miscellaneous information about links
+8. Choose which commands to prompt for
-8. Fontification in Dired
+9. Fontification in Dired
-9. Automatically rename Denote buffers
+10. Automatically rename Denote buffers
+..
+1. The `denote-rename-buffer-format' option
-10. Use Org dynamic blocks
+11. Use Org dynamic blocks
-11. Minibuffer histories
+12. Minibuffer histories
-12. Extending Denote
+13. Extending Denote
 ..
 1. Keep a journal or diary
 .....
 1. Journaling with a timer
 ..
 2. Create a note with the region’s contents